The Watkin Times

-The Friends Of Rose Hill are working with local primary schools, St Wilfrid’s & Northenden Community School, to create a magazine about the achievements of the Watkins and the flora/fauna of the woods.
-It is a part of our Heritage Lottery funded “The amazing Watkins of Rose Hill House and their Woods” project, with the aim of encouraging children to discover their local history and of Edward and Absalom Watkin.
+The Friends Of Rose Hill worked with local primary schools, St Wilfrid’s & Northenden Community School, to create a magazine about the achievements of the Watkins and the flora/fauna of the woods.
+It is a part of the Heritage Lottery funded “The amazing Watkins of Rose Hill House and their Woods” project, with the aim of encouraging children to discover their local history and of Edward and Absalom Watkin.

 Update from October 2018: